-Events: We will be running all events from the 2020 national tournament (weather and event supervisor availability permitting).
-In the past we have also run trail events and will always be looking for school's to step up and run a trail event (a list of possible events is on the national site under "events").
+Events: We will be running all events from the 2023 national tournament (weather and event supervisor availability permitting).
+In the past, we have also run trail events and will always be looking for school's to step up and run a trail event (a list of possible events is on the national site under "events").

 Level of Events: Some events have different requirements based off of the level of competition (regional, state, national), unless there is a specific invitational level, this invitational will be run at the state level.
 Additionally, we ask all event proctors to realize the varying levels of students in the competition and write their exam with a range of questions (You do not want several teams scoring 100% on your exam nor the high score to be 15%).

-Registration: Registration will open September 10 at 3:30 pm (pacific time) and we will be using an electronic registration this year (Google Forms) the link will appear here when we are done testing it.
+Registration: will open September 20 at 4:00 pm (pacific time) and we will be using an electronic registration this year (Click here for the Google Forms registration).
 While we plan on having 30 teams in each division, in order for more schools to participate, early registration will be limited to ONE team per school.
 On October 1, we will open remaining spots up to second teams from previously accepted schools; second teams will be accepted based on the order of their original registration.
 If you are interested in bringing two teams, please sign up for two teams on they initial registration form.

-Requested Donation: We are asking for a donation of $150.00 PER TEAM (not per school. i.e. if your school is bringing two teams, your requested donation would be $300) to help us run Science Olympiad.
+Requested Donation: We are asking for a donation of $150.00 PER TEAM (not per school. i.e. if your school is bringing two teams, your registration would be $300) to help us run Science Olympiad.
 No payment is required (or desired) until the team's acceptance is verified (i.e. the team name appears below).
-Your receipt will be in the welcome package you will receive upon check-in.
+Your receipts will be in the welcome package you will receive upon check-in.
 If you absolutely need your receipt earlier, please let us know and we will work something out.

 Registration Deadline: December 1, 2020 or when full.
-Last year, it took only a few weeks for both divisions to fill and most teams were registered within a few minutes, so don't delay.
+Last year it took only a few weeks for both divisions to fill so don't delay.

-Event Proctors: Each team is expected to run an event if we fill the invitational; if we do not have enough teams, some teams will have to run a second event, if we have more than enough teams, we will double up on some of the more combersome events (Experimental Design, Protein Modeling, etc.).
-Once again, each TEAM (not each SCHOOL) will have to run an event so if you are bringing two teams you be prepared to run two events.
+Event Proctors: Each team is expected to run an event, in fact, if we fill up, some events will be doubled up and/or some schools won’t have to run anything.
+If we do not have enough teams, some teams will have to run a second event.
+Once again, each TEAM, not each SCHOOL, if you are bringing two teams be prepared to run two events.
 Teams are expected to supply all equipment, personnel, and copies (of exams and all necessary paper materials) for their event(s).
-When registering the team, please put what events you can run (can choose from either division) and we will assign teams to the various events.
+When registering the team, please put what events you can run and we will assign teams to the various events.
 The order of registration will be taken into account, but we believe having qualified people running each and every event is more important than team preferences.
 An electronic copy of both the exam and answer key for each event needs to be turned in by check-in so they can be disseminated to each participating school in that division (specific details to follow on how this will be done).

 Sign up events: Specific time sign ups for the engineering/sign up events will be done on-line (specific details TBA).

 Schedule of events: The schedule of events will be as close to the Northern California State Tournament as we can get (as of Nov 1).
-Warning to out of state teams, the Northern California State schedule has never matched the national schedule (but we are ever hopeful that will change).
+Warning to out of state teams, the Northern California State schedule has recently matched the national schedule but we are not 100% confident that will be the case.

-Photographs: Photographing/video recording of your own team and/or their device(s) is allowed, but photographing/video recording of other teams, their team members and/or their device(s) is specifically NOT ALLOWED (this is standard for all Science Olympiad tournaments).
+Photographs: Photographing/video recording of your own team and/or their device(s) is allowed, but photographing/video recording of other teams, their team members and/or their device(s) is specifically NOT ALLOWED (this is standard for Science Olympiad).